 Friends and coworkers will go nuts over this creative and delicious snack.
 Other great options include snack mixes, cracker packages, and hot cocoa packets.

-There's a reason they call fruit "nature's candy," and sugary, mouth-watering pears are no exception.
+There's a reason they call fruit "nature's candy," and sweet, mouth-watering pears are no exception.
 Punch a hole through a printed label, and use decorative string or ribbon to attach to the stem of the fruit.

 Give your valentine something sweet to chew on; a few pieces of Bazooka Joe bubblegum adhered to a cardstock cartoon bubble make a comical card that's simple and sweet.